-In other words, in the cost context proportionality relates to the amount of costs sought relevant to the issue at stake in the litigation.
+In other words, in the cost context, proportionality relates to the amount of costs sought relevant to the issue at stake in the litigation.
 Many of the factors in Rule 57 inform and influence the overall concept of proportionality.

-The Toronto Estates List Practice Direction36 also refers to "proportionality" under Part II: Principles Guiding the Estates List, subparagraph 2(a): "The time and expense devoted to a proceeding should be proportionate to what is at stake in the proceeding".
+The Toronto Estates List Practice Direction also refers to "proportionality" 38 under the "Part II: Principle Guiding the Estates List":

+2.a.
+The time and expense devoted to a proceeding should be proportionate to what is at stake in the proceeding.

 Case law has addressed proportionality of costs in estate litigation.
-In Grier (Litigation Guardian of), 37 the court stated that by definition proportionality balances two factors: the issue at stake; and the resources expended.
+In Grier (Litigation Guardian of), 40 the court stated that by definition, proportionality balances two factors: the issue at stake; and the resources expended.

-In the recent case of Grieves v.
-Parsons, 38 the Ontario Superior Court of Justice stated the following when assessing proportionality in costs:
+In the recent case of, Grieve v Parsons, 41 the Ontario Superior Court of Justice stated the following when assessing proportionality in costs: